 The preservative chemicals are toxic to insects and fungi, which is, of course, their purpose.
 Provided the commonsense precautions are observed, preservative chemicals do not present a hazard to humans when fixed in the dried timber.

 Under normal circumstances, plants and animals in contact with C.C.A. treated timber will be perfectly safe.

-Care should be taken with certain specific applications such as birdcages, beehives
+Care should be taken with certain specific applications such as birdcages, beehives and fishponds.

 For further information contact T.P.A.A..

 * Cuts and abrasions should be protected from sawdust.

 * Wash hands and face free of sawdust before meals or smoking.

 * When sawing and machining treated wood, wear a dust mask.